doctrine/doctrine-website/source/blog/2025-10-08-update-on-the-orm-2-end-of-life.md

 We have made the upgrade smoother, by taking back some deprecations since the initial 3.0 release (namely partial objects), and improved the upgrade path for others.
 We also improved the [upgrade guides to DBAL 3](https://github.com/doctrine/dbal/blob/3.10.x/UPGRADE.md) and [upgrade guides to ORM 3](https://github.com/doctrine/orm/blob/3.5.x/UPGRADE.md) with further information.

-We also ask you to help us understand and improve forward compatbility by answering this discusison [What is blocking you from upgrading from ORM 2 to ORM 3? · doctrine orm · Discussion \#12193](https://github.com/doctrine/orm/discussions/12193)
+We also ask you to help us understand and improve forward compatibility by participating in this discussion [What is blocking you from upgrading from ORM 2 to ORM 3? \#12193](https://github.com/doctrine/orm/discussions/12193)